willogy-team/insights--tensorflow/part5/README.md

     <em><b>Figure 3:</b> The result of model.model().summary(). </em>
 </p>

-Printing information of the following loop also seems to be very good, except that there is an error when the iteration at the last vgg block happens:
+Printing information of the following loop also seems to be very good, except that there is an error when the iteration at the last VGG block happens:

 ```sh
 [*] layer:  <networks.vgg.VGGBlock object at 0x7f2bf7e97400>